BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/19 2Sum Problem/Theory.md

 ## Optimal Approach (Greedy Approach)

-- Same TC as the better one, jsut doesn't use the map/dictionary DS
+- Same TC as the better one, just doesn't use the map/dictionary DS
-- **Only Applicable for the variaty 2 (True/False return type) variant.**
+- **Only Applicable for the variety 2 (True/False return type) variant.**
+- Because we sort the array and the original indices are lost

 ### Code